antonxy/aod_sim/README.md

 When everything is set record a set of images (`Ctrl+Enter`).
 You have to save them separately (`Ctrl+S`).
 There will be a confirmation dialog that they have been saved.

+You can run "Reconstruct Images".
+Thats most interesting for SIM, for LMI it's just MIP.
+If you run the reconstruction before saving, the reconstructed image will also be saved.

 There are Keyboard shortcuts defined for most things, check the menus.

+## Quickly image many samples

+For quickly imaging a lot of slides I put in the "Take Slide Image" function.
+It does the following steps

+* Enable the AOD at zero position.
+This helps align the slide.
+When you have placed the slide press `Enter`.
+* Record an image sequence
+* Run the reconstruction

+You can then check if the image looks good and save it if you like it.
+Otherwise just run it once more.

+You can also run all these steps manually, but it saves a few keypresses, which can be useful if you repeat it a lot.

 ## Recording a video